nino1337/user-auth-service/README.md

 # user-auth-service

-Node-service, that handles user-management, just as registration, login, deletion and route specific authorization.
+Node-service, that handles user-management, just like registration, login, deletion and route specific authorization.
 After cloning the repo and before starting the service, make sure to create an .env file and set all needed env-vars.

 **Technologies used:**